What Is Excel ROWS Function?

-ROWS function counts only how many rows are selected in the reference.
-Now I will apply the formula in cell B3 as below.
+The ROWS function counts how many rows are selected in the reference.
+Now, we will apply the formula in cell B3, as shown below.

-Even though I have selected 3 cells still we got the result as 1 only!!!
+Even though we have selected 3 cells, we still got the result as 1 only!

-This is because we have selected 3 cells in the same row i.e. different column cells.
-Since we have selected the range of cells in the same row we got the result as 1 only.
+It is because we have selected 3 cells in the same row, i.e., different column cells.
+Since we chose the range of cells in the same row, we only got the result of 1.

 Example #3 – Count of Rows

-ROWS function counts only how many rows are there in the reference, now look at this example.
+The ROWS function counts only how many rows are in the reference.
+Now, look at this example.

-I have given the cell reference as A4 i.e. 4th row of the worksheet, hit enter and see what the result is.
+We have given the cell reference as A4, i.e., the 4th row of the worksheet.
+Press the “Enter” to see the result.

-Oh!!!
-The result is 1 even though we have selected the 4th row of the worksheet.
+The result is 1, even though we have selected the 4th row of the worksheet.

-As we told in the beginning ROWS function doesn’t return row number rather it returns only the count of selected rows.
-In this case, since we have selected only one row the result is 1, not 4.
+As we told in the beginning, the ROWS function does not return row numbers.
+Rather, it returns only the count of selected rows.
+Since we have chosen only one row, the result is 1, not 4.

 Example #4 – Insert Serial Numbers

-We can use ROWS function to insert serial numbers from 1.
-For example, we usually insert serial numbers from cell A2, so we will show you how to insert serial numbers with ROWS formula in excel.
+We can use the ROWS function to insert serial numbers from 1.
+For example, we usually insert serial numbers from cell A2, so we will show you how to insert serial numbers with the ROWS formula in Excel.

 Select the cell reference as A2: A2.